Thiruvananthapuram, July 25

 challenged women at Veliyam in Kottarakkara in Kollam district on July 26, which is the first

-centre under the Integrated Rehabilitation Village Project of the Social Justice Department of
+under the Integrated Rehabilitation Village Project of the Social Justice Department of

 the Kerala Government.